Thomas W. Lamont: J. P. Morgan

 On January 1, 1911, he became a partner of J.P.
 Morgan & Co., following Davison to the company.

 World War I

 The company had also started an improvised system so that the Allies could buy supplies from them.
 In 1917, he joined the Liberty Loan Committee, which helped the treasury sell war bonds to Americans.
 He also served unofficially as an advisor to a mission to the Allies, led by Edward M. House, as requested by President Woodrow Wilson.

 Lamont not only advised the other countries but also went to them.
 Right before he was going to go to Europe, the Bolsheviks took power in Russia.
-He and the head of the American Red Cross, William B. Thompson, along with the approval of the British prime minister, Lloyd George, tried to convince America to aid the Bolsheviks so that Russia would stay in the war.
+He and the head of the American Red Cross, William B. Thompson, along with the approval of the British prime minister, David Lloyd George, tried to convince America to aid the Bolsheviks so that Russia would stay in the war.
 However, they were unsuccessful.